Facebook doesn’t have an amazing company culture anymore, according to this list

 HubSpot has the best company culture, followed by RingCentral, Boston Consulting Group, and Microsoft.
 Adobe rounds out the top five on the annual list compiled by Comparably.

-The roster stretches to 200 large companies (small and medium-sized ones merit their own list), but noticeably absent from this year’s list is Facebook.
+The roster stretches to 200 companies (100 large companies and 100 small and medium-sized ones, which merit their own list), but noticeably absent from this year’s list is Facebook.

 It had been a four-time winner, according to Comparably.

-Note: Correction: An earlier version of this post misstated the number of large companies on the list.
-The story has been updated.